 I had to make a deal with the teacher in order to be introduced.
 She asked me to take on a job for her that I did not want to do and in return, she would strongly suggest that his mother would hire me.
 The deal was worth it.
 I started working with the boy the next fall.

 That was 14 years ago.
 The boy is grown now, a high school senior who towers over me.
-The gift that I received from working with him was a glimpse into the life of someone who has anxiety.
+The gift that I received from working with him was a glimpse into the life of someone who has anxiety and depression.
 Someone who is prone to depression.
 Someone who needs to be constantly vigilant or when he slips into his sadness he may not be able to crawl back out.
-The gift of hope, perseverance and strength in the face of adversity.
+The gift of hope, perseverance, and strength in the face of adversity.

 Since the day that I met that boy, I have met so many more children who struggle with mental illness.
 More and more of my clients show aspects of anxiety and depression.
 More and more of our community is also showing signs of stress, battles with depression and anxiety.
 Our local high school has had at least 12 students commit suicide over the past decade.
 People have many theories about why there seems to be a rise in depression and anxiety in children and teens.
 One theory is that The Decline of Play and Rise in Children’s Mental Disorders are related.
 Whatever the reason, we are experiencing an increase in mental illness affecting our youth.